arp-wtm/New/README.md

 - Name of the section
 - Name of the author (if present)
 - Date of publication
-All this informations are modeled with a custom class Article <br>
+All this information are modeled with a custom class Article <br>
 Clicking on a story uses an intent to open the story in the user’s browser.<br>
 When there is no data to display, the app shows a default TextView that informs the user with "no data news found".<br>
 The app checks whether the device is connected to the internet and responds appropriately. <br>